valentin-h/HierarchyJS/README.md

 1. Configure your sections
 2. Add content to sections and indicate each content importance in the section
-3. The library determine the best layout for each section of your content -> Your HTML structure is ready !
+3. The library determine the best layout for each section of your content<br/>
+-> Your HTML structure is ready !

 ###License